AbinashBishoyi/zegoggl.es/_posts/2011-01-31-analysing-android-error-reports-using-the-google-visualisation-api.markdown

 [ACRA][] is a great little Android open source library which posts error reports (stack traces) from your application in the wild to a Google spreadsheet.
-It is an important tool especially given the limitation of Google's built-in error reporting (Android market aps / 2.2+ only).
+It is an important tool especially given the limitation of Google's built-in error reporting (Android market apps / 2.2+ only).

 So with ACRA in place you can easily check all error reports, inspect stack traces and so on.